 Options is a type of trading that allows the investor to buy a contract that gives him the right to buy or sell an asset such a commodity or forex option.

-The asset is used both in Traditional Options and Binary Options trading exists solely as a proxy, as a benchmark for the option itself to determine whether the contract has expired in-the-money or out-of-the-money.
+The asset is used both in Traditional Options and Binary trading exists solely as a proxy, as a benchmark for the option itself to determine whether the contract has expired in-the-money or out-of-the-money.

-An investor in a binary option must hold onto his option until the expiry date.
+The sale of a vanilla option can be executed at any point up to the expiry time.
+This is unlike the execution of a fixed return option which can only be exercised at the time of expiry.
+Here, an investor must hold onto his option until the expiry date.
 He must therefore take more care when purchasing his options as he cannot sell them once they are purchased, unlike in traditional options where the investor can sell an option at any point before the expiry time, creating more flexibility.

 Risk vs Reward

-It is the risk v reward factor that sees many new traders, with limited or no experience of trading the financial markets.
-Binary Options offer just simple yes/no investment decisions that can be made multiple times within a day and do not require the constant monitoring of markets over a number of days and weeks to decide whether or not they want to exercise their option to either buy or sell the asset.
+It is the risk vs. reward factor that sees many new traders, with limited or no experience of trading the financial markets.
+Binary or Digital Options offer just simple yes/no investment decisions that can be made multiple times within a day and do not require the constant monitoring of markets over a number of days and weeks to decide whether or not they want to exercise their option to either buy or sell the asset.
 The rewards can be potentially much higher in traditional options but they can take considerably longer with the increased risk of the profit or loss being dependant on the swing in the movement, which coupled with leveraged trades, can mean losing much more than you invested.